-My fascination with historical events center around social injustices and the effects of imperialism influences my investigations, as much as materials and their physical qualities determine the composition of my paintings.
-I translate these ideas into my practice by creating artworks containing a variety of materials, sections from other pieces, modified and distorted historical photographs to present the viewer with new possibilities, just as history is altered to tell a story from a specific point of view.
-As a result, I construct paintings where mixed media share the same surface, functioning together as fragments of different bodies to create a new visual language.
+Luis A. Gutierrez (b.
+1990, Colombia) Is a mixed media artist bringing together a hybrid of investigation and physical engagement.
+His fascination with historical events center around social injustices and the effects of imperialism drives his research, as much as materials and their physical qualities determine the composition of his work.
+Gutierrez translates these ideas into his practice by creating artworks containing a variety of materials, sections from other pieces, modified and distorted historical photographs to present the viewer with new possibilities, just as history is altered to tell a story from a specific point of view.
+As a result, He constructs paintings where mixed media share the same surface, functioning together as fragments of different bodies to create a new visual language.